Where to find Printed or Pattern Vinyl Graphics Supplies, Plus Vinyl Tips and Tricks

 Electronic Cutting Machines

 I personally have own several Cricut machines and a Silhouette Cameo.
 My Silhouette Cameo is my absolute favorite crafting machine.
 I am able to design all of my vinyl cuts right on my computer and then easily cut them out.
-The original Silhouette Cameo was released a few years ago and recently, Silhouette released a slightly updated Cameo 2.
+The original Silhouette Cameo was released a few years ago and recently, Silhouette has since released a Silhouette Cameo 3, plus machines in lots of fun colors.
 The updates were small and I would recommend both models.
 The Sizzix Eclips 2 is another new electronic cutting machine on the market for home use that would work great for vinyl cutting.
 Its features are similar to the Silhouette Cameo and this new and improved model has gotten excellent reviews so far.

-Cricut has a developed a newer Cricut Explore machine that is computer-based.
-Although pricier than the Silhouette, it’s worth checking out.
+Cricut has a developed a newer Cricut Explore Air 2 machine that is computer-based and the Cricut Maker.
+Both cut vinyl, but the Cricut Maker cuts lots of thicker materials as well.
 Keep in mind that you will need internet access at all times to use this machine.
 I love that my Silhouette machine works without Internet Access.

 Click to See Any of these Machines: